Sponsored link

 The question the jury faced: Was Wyatt using legally justified force for self-defense in the face of a threat of death or serious injury—and if that’s the case, then he couldn’t be found guilty of voluntary manslaughter.

-If the killing was an accident, at maximum the crime was involuntary manslaughter, which carries a maximum sentence of four years (and he’s already been locked up for that long).
+If the killing was a an honest, if unreasonable, act of self-defense, at worst the crime was involuntary manslaughter, which carries a maximum sentence of four years (and he’s already been locked up for that long).

 The trial took three months, and the jury deliberated two weeks before finding him guilty of manslaughter and assault with a firearm.